MICHAEL HSU, M.D.

 UCLA / VA Center of Excellence Pilot Award.

-Through a UCLA/VA Center of Excellence Pilot Award, I am evaluating the feasibility and acceptability of contingency management delivered in a novel pallet shelter setting for homeless-experienced Veterans.
+Through a UCLA/VA Center of Excellence Pilot Award, Dr. Hsu is evaluating the feasibility and acceptability of contingency management delivered in a novel pallet shelter setting for homeless-experienced Veterans.

 THRIVE Pilot Award.

-• My research has been featured in numerous major media channels including the New York Times, Washington Times, Newsweek, Washington Post, and National Geographic
+• My research has been featured in numerous media outlets including the New York Times, NBC, Washington Post, iHeartRadio, Fox News, and APA News.

 Work with Dr. Hsu